JingyunLiang/PyTorch-Multi-GPU-Multi-Process-Testing/README.md

-# A Script for PyTorch Multi-GPU Testing
+# A Script for PyTorch Multi-GPU Multi-Process Testing

 In this repository, We provide a multi-GPU multi-process testing script that enables distributed testing in PyTorch (should also work for TensorFlow).